rzmearns/spherapy/README.md

 By default spherapy will use the system keyring to store the Spacetrack username and credentials (see [SpaceTrack Credentials](#spacetrack-credentials))
 If a config file is supplied, the credentials in the file will be used.

-Credentials can be added to the keyring by running
+Credentials can be added to the keyring by running the command (in the terminal, not the python shell)
 ```
-python spherapy create_credentials
+spherapy-create-credentials
 ```

 ### Configration File Format